ppy/osu-wiki/wiki/Tournaments/Official_support/en.md

 - The submitted file must be a **PNG**.
 - The dimensions must be **172x80px**.
 - It must clearly display the logo, motif, or name of your tournament.
-- It must be cleanly designed and of reasonable visual quality.
+- It must be cleanly designed, follow the [visual content considerations](/wiki/Rules/Visual_content_considerations), and be of reasonable visual quality.
 - It must not include any sort of sponsorship or promote anything besides the tournament.
 - Any assets must be specifically made for the tournament and adhere to the [content usage guidelines](/wiki/Rules/Content_usage_permissions).
   - This does not include assets that are open-source or public-use (i.e. fonts, icons, etc).